Rate of Last Resort (RoLR) replaces RRO in January 2025

 Customers are free to purchase natural gas services or electricity services from a retailer of their choice.
 For a list of retailers, visit ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).

-Is the RRO for both electricity and gas?
+Is the Rate of Last Resort for both electricity and gas?

-No, RRO is a term used for regulated electricity only, so regulated natural gas won’t be affected by these regulation changes.
+No, the Rate of Last Resort is only for regulated electricity, so regulated natural gas isn’t affected by these regulation changes.

-While both the regulated natural gas rate and RRO are reviewed and approved by the Alberta Utilities Commission, gas and electricity prices are impacted by different market factors and are set independently.
-That's why we've noticed lower natural gas prices compared to higher electricity rates in the past year.
+While both the regulated natural gas rate and Rate of Last Resort are reviewed and approved by the Alberta Utilities Commission, gas and electricity prices are impacted by different market factors and are set independently.
+That's why we've noticed lower natural gas prices compared to higher electricity rates in the past two years.
 Learn more about the benefits of regulated natural gas.

 Will my regulated natural gas rate be affected?

 If you are on our regulated natural gas rate, you can sit back and relax knowing that you are enjoying the lowest* natural gas rate in Alberta.
-Plus, our regulated natural gas rate is forecasted to remain low** throughout 2024!
+Plus, our regulated natural gas rate is forecasted to continue remaining lower** than fixed-rate plans in 2025!

 Learn more about the benefits of regulated natural gas and how its price is determined.